Analysis: The Core

-Normally, as a rule, I try to not reveal anything about a movie beyond what’s explicitly shown in the trailer.
+Normally, as a rule when I review a film, I try to not reveal anything about beyond what’s explicitly shown in the trailer.
 The Core, however, is not a normal movie.
 Given that, I can’t in good conscience talk about this one without going a little…deeper.

 Throughout it’s entire run, this film blends several disparate tropes that may have been popular in their time and may have even been clever (or at the very least, congruent) in another setting or with better direction.
 This film so blatantly cribs from its betters while entirely missing what made them work that I cannot in good faith hold back.
 I am not issuing a spoiler alert for this review though; more of a spoiler celebration, because the more I reveal about this film, the more you may in fact just want to see it for the gem it is.

 When unexplained phenomenon causes all pacemakers within a wide radius to fail, the government consults geophysicist Dr. Josh Keys (Aaron Eckhart) and weapons specialist Serge Leveque (Tcheky Karyo) determine if it was caused by a weapon (and nothing else, because who cares, right?).
 Soon after this, a rash of syfy original movie disaster scenes start happening all over the globe.
 Keys soon figures out that all these disasters are stemming from a mass destabilization of the Earth’s magnetic field due to the the halted rotation of the planet’s molten core.